Specialelektronik/elm-se-ui/README.md

  - [-] Modal (To display enlarged product images)
     - [x] Modal (not card)
     - [ ] Modal card (do we need the card option?)
+ - Documentation (type that takes a label, description, code examples)

 # Describe intent with this library